-An additional key indicator that your relationship is over is that you just can't seem to trust your partner anymore.
-Whether he or she has betrayed your trust in the past, had an affair, or never keeps his or her promises, the word that should come to mind is, "breakup."
-When you can't trust the person who's supposed to be your in your corner, it's a major roadblock that is going to prevent you from having a deep and meaningful connection with him or her.
+Whether he betrayed your trust in the past and had an affair, or she never keeps her promises, the word that should come to mind is, "breakup."
+When you can't trust the person who's supposed to be your in your corner, it's a major roadblock that is going to prevent you from having a deep and meaningful connection with them

 Your Goals Don't Align

 Another clear sign that it's time to part ways is that you don't want the same things going forward.
 For example, if you desire to have children one day, but your partner never sees kids in his or her future, this major difference will inevitably cause your relationship to fail.
 "When your goals don't match up and your visions of the future don't align, your relationship has actually reached the finished line.